kornelillyes/EDM/README.md

 EDM feed rate would have to be controlled dynamically by measuring each pulse's voltage levels and classifying it accordingly.
 A fuzzy or similar controller could then set the feed rate based on the frequency of a given pulse type.

+**Safety Isolation**

+Safety isolation can be implemented using the series capacitors.
+If the series capacitors of both resonant tanks are split, both the positive and negative sides of the power switches can be capacitively coupled.
+This gives you either functional or safety isolation depending on the capacitors used.

 # Possible Issues

 1, The current somehow circulates back through the transformer from one resonant tank to the other, essentially shorting out internally through two resonant tanks and the primary coils.
 I don't think this can be the case as the Chinese paper got LLC to work.